diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 </configuration>
 ```

 With this setup, it is easy to use any configuration with the -conf command-line switch.
-For example, the following command shows a directory listing on the HDFS server running in pseudodistributed mode on localhost:
+For example, the following command shows a directory listing on the HDFS server running in pseudo distributed mode on localhost:
 ```shell
 $ hadoop fs -conf conf/hadoop-localhost.xml -ls .
 ```

 ##### Setting User Identity
-The user identity that Hadoop uses for permissions in HDFS is determined by running the whoami command on the client system.
-Similarly, the group names are derived from the output of running groups on the client system.
+The user identity that Hadoop uses for permissions in HDFS is determined by running the `whoami` command on the client system.
+Similarly, the group names are derived from the output of running `groups` on the client system.

 If, however, your Hadoop user identity is different from the name of your user account on your client machine, you can explicitly set your Hadoop username by setting the **HADOOP_USER_NAME** environment variable.